Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 ### 24. **Mining**
 Mining is the process of validating new transactions and recording them on a blockchain.
 Miners use powerful computers to solve complex mathematical problems that validate transactions.
 The first miner to solve the problem gets to add a new block to the blockchain and is rewarded with a certain amount of cryptocurrency.
 In the context of Conflux, mining is used to add new blocks to the Tree-Graph structure of the network.

+Refer to [Mining](../mine-stake/mine/running-mining-node.md) for more information about running a mining node.

 ### 25. **Node**
-n the context of blockchain, a node is a computer that participates in the blockchain network.
+In the context of blockchain, a node is a computer that participates in the blockchain network.
 Each node keeps a copy of the entire blockchain and follows the rules of the network.
 In the Conflux network, nodes participate in the consensus mechanism, validate transactions, and maintain the network's security and decentralization.

+Refer to [Run a Node](../run-a-node/node-requirements.md) section for more information about running nodes.

 ### 26. **Nonce**
 In blockchain technology, a nonce ("number only used once") is a number added to a hashed—or encrypted—block in a blockchain that, when rehashed, meets the difficulty level restrictions.
 The nonce is the number that blockchain miners are solving for.
 In the context of Conflux, the nonce is used in the mining process to add new blocks to the network.